Estimated cleanup costs for Alberta’s mines jumps to $23.2-billion

-The estimated cost to clean up Alberta’s mines, mostly oil sands operations, has jumped in recent years – to $23.2-billion as of 2016.
+The estimated cost to clean up Alberta’s mines, mostly oil-sands operations, has jumped in recent years – to $23.2-billion as of 2016.

-According to new figures from the Alberta Energy Regulator, the total cleanup liability increased almost 12 per cent, from $20.8 billion in 2014, due to an uptick in oil sands mining activity.
+According to new figures from the Alberta Energy Regulator, the total cleanup liability increased almost 12 per cent, from $20.8-billion in 2014, because of an uptick in oil-sands mining activity.
 The province’s energy watchdog calculates the figure, which looks at end costs once mines are done their productive lives, based on data provided by the companies themselves.

 A significant portion of the costs are related to the management of tailings.
 Although increasing greenhouse gases coming from the oil sands have garnered most of the environmental attention in recent years, the issue of tailings ponds hasn’t disappeared from the Alberta landscape.
-Tailings ponds hold the leftovers from the oil sands mining process – a sometimes-toxic liquid mixture of sand, water, clay and residual bitumen.
+Tailings ponds hold the leftovers from the oil-sands mining process – a sometimes-toxic liquid mixture of sand, water, clay and residual bitumen.
 What to do with the ponds is a thorny question for both the Alberta government and oil companies.

 Previous Alberta governments have promised the buildup of tailings would be halted, but the volumes – and the liabilities for companies, and potentially the public – continue to grow.
-Oil sands operators collectively held more than 1.13 billion cubic metres of fluid tailings in 2015, compared to 725 million cubic metres in 2009.
+Oil-sands operators collectively held more than 1.13 billion cubic metres of fluid tailings in 2015, compared with 725 million cubic metres in 2009.

-The liability related to coal mines is just a small portion of the $23.2 billion reckoning – oil sands obligations account for $22.75 billion of the total figure.
+The liability related to coal mines is just a small portion of the $23.2-billion reckoning – oil-sands obligations account for $22.75-billion of the total figure.

-To help with the cleanup costs, about $1.38 billion is held in deposit by the Mine Financial Security Program (MFSP), as stipulated under Alberta’s Environmental Protection and Enhancement Act.
+To help with the cleanup costs, about $1.38-billion is held in deposit by the Mine Financial Security Program (MFSP), as stipulated under Alberta’s Environmental Protection and Enhancement Act.
 The program doesn’t require that companies post more onerous security deposits until mines have less than 15 years of life left – or if operators don’t keep their reclamation plans current, or if the company has less than three times as many assets as liabilities.

-But Alberta Auditor General Merwan Saher has warned of a long-term risk to taxpayers, saying in a 2015 report that if the program does not ensure that enough financial security is provided by mine operators, “the province is at risk of having to pay substantial amounts of public money” for the eventual cleanup.
+But Alberta Auditor-General Merwan Saher has warned of a long-term risk to taxpayers, saying in a 2015 report that if the program does not ensure that enough financial security is provided by mine operators, “the province is at risk of having to pay substantial amounts of public money” for the eventual cleanup.

 “Improvements are needed to both how security is calculated and how security amounts are monitored,” he wrote.